Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/index.rst

-.. di_parser documentation master file, created by sphinx-quickstart on Fri Mar  1 11:49:16 2024.
+.. dose_instruction_parser documentation master file, created by sphinx-quickstart on Fri Mar  1 11:49:16 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.